sydneywb/cse15l-lab-reports/labReport2.md

 ## Part 2

-This is the path to the private ssh key on my personal computer.
+This is the path to the private ssh key on my personal computer:

 ![Path to Private ssh key](pathtoprivate.png)

-This is the path to the public ssh key on the ieng6 computer.
+This is the path to the public ssh key on the ieng6 computer:

 ![Path to Public ssh key](pathtopublic.png)

 This is me logging into my account on the ieng6 computer without a password.
 Nice!

 ![Logging in Without Password](loginwithoutpassword.png)

 ## Part 3